Buy or Build?

 D7100 and AF-P DX 70-300 VR on an Airshow

 Aero India is a biennial air show that takes place on an airfield on the outskirts of Bangalore.
 As per Wikipedia, it’s the world’s largest air show after the one in Paris.
 I first came to know of it when a friend of mine armed with a Nikon D70s and a non-VR 70-300 f/4-5.6 came back with some fabulous shots way back in 2007.
-Ten years later, I got to visit the show with a Nikon D7100 and an AF-P DX 70-300mm f/4.
+Ten years later, I got to visit the show with a Nikon D7100 and an AF-P DX 70-300mm f/4.5-6.3G VR.

 Factoring the Crop